clojure/clojure/clojurescript/README.txt

 This directory contains work in progress on what may eventually become ClojureScript.
-If it worked, it would allow code written in a subset of Clojure to be automatically translated to JavaScript.
+It currently allows code written in a very small subset of Clojure to be automatically translated to JavaScript.

-The .js files are hand-written ports of Java included in Clojure, or hand-written tests for the above.

 tojs.clj is Clojure code to translate Clojure forms to Javascript.

-clojurescript-compiler.patch is a patch file to add features to Clojure that are required by tojs.clj.
+It was used to generate boot.js from clojure's own boot.clj.

+To run any of the tests, do something like:

+java -cp ~/build/clojure/clojure.jar:/home/chouser/proj/clojure-contrib/src
+clojure.lang.Script tojs.clj -- t03.cljs > t03.js

+Now that you've got the .js file, you can test using Rhino:

+/usr/bin/java -jar /usr/share/java/js.jar -f clj.js -f boot.js -f t03.js

+Or point a browser at test.html and choose the test you want to run.

 There's plenty more to do.
 If you'd like to help, contact the Clojure Google group: clojure@googlegroups.com

 --Chouser
-12 Sept 2008
+23 Sept 2008